Mitch Garver Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 19th in the league.
+- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 20th in MLB.

-- The Rays' 3.54 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.53 team ERA that ranks third among all league pitching staffs.

-- Rays pitchers combine to give up the eighth-fewest home runs in baseball (63 total, one per game).
+- The Rays give up the 10th-fewest home runs in baseball (66 total, one per game).

-- The Rays will send Glasnow (0-0) out to make his third start of the season.
+- Bradley gets the start for the Rays, his eighth of the season.
+He is 4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched.

-- His most recent time out was on Saturday against the Boston Red Sox, when the righty tossed 5 1/3 innings, surrendering one earned run while allowing four hits.
+- The right-hander last appeared on Sunday against the Boston Red Sox, when he went five innings, allowing two earned runs while giving up six hits.

+- The 22-year-old has put up an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.